 You should write at least 250 words.

 Fish population in seas, lakes and rivers are falling sharply and over-fishing is the main reason for this.
-Many Asian and European countries had plenty of fishes but these days many fish species have become numbered and it has terrible impacts.
-Without imposing strict laws to stop uncontrolled fishing and investing money on improving natural habitats of fishes, we will have only stories of fishes and bear great losses.
+Many Asian and European countries had plenty of fish species, but these days many fish species have become numbered.
+Overall, this has terrible impacts.
+Without imposing strict laws to stop uncontrolled fishing, while also investing money on improving natural habitats of fishes, we will bear great losses.

-In conclusion, over-fishing must be stopped now and the government must take decisions to make changes in the current practice to save fishes.
+In conclusion, over-fishing must be stopped now and the government must decide to bring changes to save fish species.
 Besides, the population who live by fishing must also fish prudently and always spare the baby and mother fishes for their own benefit.